go-swagger/go-swagger/README.md

 		swagger validate https://raw.githubusercontent.com/swagger-api/swagger-spec/master/examples/v2.0/json/petstore-expanded.json

-You can also serve a swagger document with the swagger UI

-		swagger ui ./swagger.json

 To generate a server for a swagger spec document:

 		swagger generate server [-f ./swagger.json] [--principal [principal-name]] [--with-ui]